 Form: Keep your knees hip-width apart and your hands directly under your shoulders, elbows straight.
 Gently stiffen the abs and keep your back in a neutral position with no sagging or arching.
 Slowly draw one knee up.
 Rotate the hip to bring the leg toward the torso, then away.

-Along with pushing your glutes, the running plank works the shoulders, hips, and core muscles.
+Along with pushing your glutes, mountain climbers work the shoulders, hips, and core muscles.
 Do it quickly to burn calories while building muscle.

 Form: Tighten the abs to protect the lower back.
 Spread your fingers wide to protect the wrists.
 Bring one leg in at a time -- bending the knee, like you were running.
 Keep your upper body steady.
 Repeat as if you’re running in place.